assani-saidi/taxman/deploy.md

 4. Set the **Region** (ideally the same as your database).
 5. The **Branch** should be your main development branch (e.g., `main` or `master`).
 6. Set the **Runtime** to `Python`.
-7. Set the **Build Command** to: `pip install -r requirements.txt && python manage.py collectstatic --no-input && python manage.py migrate`
+7. Set the **Build Command** to: `pip install -r requirements.txt && rm static/taxman/input.css && python manage.py collectstatic --no-input && python manage.py migrate`
 8. Set the **Start Command** to: `gunicorn taxman.wsgi:application`
 9. Select an **Instance Type**.
 The `Free` plan is fine for now.
 10. Go to the **"Environment"** section and click **"Add Environment Variable"** to create the following variables: